 Days Sales Outstanding (DSO): Meaning & Interpretation

-Days Sales Outstanding is the full form for DSO.
+DSO’s meaning lies in it’s full form: Days Sales Outstanding.
 It is a financial metric used to measure the average number of days it takes for a company to collect payment after a sale has been made.
 DSO is an indicator of the efficiency of a company's accounts receivable management and overall cash flow health.
 Days Sales Outstanding can be calculated by dividing total accounts receivable by the gross revenue over the period, then multiplying by the number of days in that period.
 In this blog we will talk about:

 Check out our free spreadsheet template to calculate, improve and interpret your DSO!